In academic and technical writing, references and footnotes are common tools for providing context.

 [1]: https://www.luisllamas.es

-In this example, the text “Markdown” is linked to the URL defined at the end of the document using the identifier [1]
+In this example, the text “Markdown” links to the URL defined at the end of the document using the identifier [1].

-But having all the URLs in one place, instead of inserted into the document.
+But having all the URLs in one place, instead of inserted in the document.
 Which can be an advantage in certain types of documents.
-In others, it will be a disadvantage, to be honest.
-So whether to use it or not will depend on your needs and working style.
+In others, it will be a disadvantage, honestly.
+So whether to use it or not will depend on your needs and workflow.

 Footnotes in Markdown

-On the other hand, we define the content of the footnote using the same identifier.
+On the other hand, we define the footnote content using the same identifier.
 This definition can be anywhere in the document.
 Usually immediately after its use, or at the end.

 For example,